 - Issued when, during the course of clinical performance, an unsatisfactory level of performance is assessed.
-This may include written work and/or clinical performance and/or lack of preparation for the clinical assignment. - Work assigned is considered an opportunity for remediation by the student so that satisfactory performance levels can be achieved. - Failure to fulfill the assigned work at a satisfactory level will result in an additional assessment of unexcused absence on the part of the student. - Student may not accumulate more than two (2) in a 16-week course.
+This may include written work and/or clinical performance and/or lack of preparation for the clinical assignment. - Work assigned is considered an opportunity for remediation by the student so that satisfactory performance levels can be achieved. - Failure to fulfill the assigned work at a satisfactory level will result in an additional assessment of unexcused absence on the part of the student. - Student may not accumulate more than one (1) in an 8-week course.

 Student Name: Date:

 Reason for Report:

-Assigned Content (to be complete ed prior to next clinical day or as assigned):
+, , , ed prior to next clinical day or as assigned):

-Designated Clinical Instructor Sig nature:
+Designated Clinical Instructor Si gnature:

+Student Signature:

 Date:

-Signature of Instructor Document ing Successful Completion:
+Signature of Instructor Documen ing Successful Completion:

 Date Reviewed by Instructor:

-See the Nursing Student Handb clinical contracts. ook policy for "Policies for Clinical Experience" for details i regarding
+nt Handbook policy for "Policies for Clinical Experience" for de